-- 1. If the entities you want to select are not visible in the map, tap 😂, select the file and then make the appropriate layer(s) visible and selectable. - 2.
-In the map, tap the entities that will define the horizontal alignment.
+- 1. If the items you want to select are not visible in the map, tap 😂 , select the file and then make the appropriate layer(s) visible and selectable. - 2.
+In the map, tap the items that will define the horizontal alignment.

-The order in which entities are selected and the direction of the lines and arcs defines the direction of the horizontal alignment.
+The order in which items are selected and the direction of the lines, arcs, or polygons defines the direction of the horizontal alignment.

-If the entities have elevations, then the elevations are used to define the vertical alignment.
+If the items have elevations, then the elevations are used to define the vertical alignment.